Kyagara/equinox/test/README.md

 - cache: Cache benchmarks for both BigCache and Redis.
 - data: Benchmarks that use data from the live Riot Games API, located in the `data` folder.

-Benchmarks should be using a configuration closest to the one used in production, with cache disabled when possible and loglevel set to warn.
+Benchmarks should be using a configuration closest to the one used in production, with cache disabled when possible and log level set to warn.

 ## Integration